roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-03 ****** bydawn1958© Getting gangbanged by numerous strangers was far too daunting to comprehend and Dani was determined to ensure it didn't happen.
+Getting gangbanged by numerous strangers was far too daunting to comprehend and Dani was determined to ensure it didn't happen.
 She squeezed her eyes closed and gritted her teeth, as her fingers molested her clitoris.
 When the first spasm shot through her belly, she welcomed the relief.
 Dani considered faking an orgasm, but then realized the consequences of getting caught by Ken would be far too harsh.

  Ken was in his glory.
 His buddies cheered and encouraged him onward, as he tried to control the thrashing hips riding his illustrious hardon.
 "You're fantastic... the best slut.
 Every guy here wants to fuck you, but I promised," he uttered, as an orgasm ripped through his loins.
 "Now you can prove you're willing to make the ultimate sacrifice to keep me quiet."